ArjayReyes/CS-151-Tully/README.md

     3. Updated Sequence and Class diagrams to showcase updated classes/parameters used.

 Matthew
+1. The User class
+   - Created and implemented most of the user class
+   - Key functions to include that weren't the getters, setters, and toString printers:
+   - isOverdue/hasOverdue
+       - These functions check for overdue book(s), where one is specific and one is generalized for all of the user's books
+       - It will first check if you even have the book with hasBook, and if not, returns false.
+       - It then calls daysDifference to get how many days currentDate is past the book's returnDate.
+If it's negative, it's not overdue and visa versa.
+   - hasBook
+       - This function will verify if a given book is in the user's booksBorrowed via enhanced for loop.
+       - The .equals calculation is done by Arjay in the Book class.
+   - calculateFees/feeCostOfBook
+       - These functions will get calculate the fees that the user may have, and is called every time the user page pops up.
+       - calculateFees is a for loop that adds up the individual fees from each book with feeCostOfBooks and returns it
+       - The function also utilizes daysDifference to not only check if a book is overdue, but also determine how big the fee is.
+       - The calculation per book is .50 * # days overdue, capping at a fee of 10.
+       - The reason why these two functions are separate is because I realized the pay fee button is pretty useless when returning a book clears the fee, so I made it display the fee price of returning a book with the JOptionPane.
+   - daysDifference
+       - This function is utilized for fee calculations and overdue checking.
+       - Since I can't find a function that can convert a date into all days, i improvised and made it get the difference of the years * 365 + the differnce in their days of the week.
+       - Ex tested calculations that work: cur = 2023/11/28, return 2023/11/24, days missed is 2023-2023 + 4 = 4 days
+       - cur = 2024/1/1, return = 2023/12/31 is 2024-2023*365 + (-364) = 1 day
+2. The 3 Exception classes
+   -
+3. Small modification with the UIManager's design
+   - Converted the UIManager's design pattern into a singleton type. where only one instance of UIManager should exist.
+   - This is important because the universal information of the currentDate is needed to be consistent for the User class and checking for overdues.
+   - Changed it so borrowing a book is based on currentDate(one we can control for testing purposes) and not TODAY(constant date) so you don't borrow a book and immediately have to pay a fee for it.
+   - Made extending a book not add a year worth of time and instead another week.
 ## Problem

 Tully Library has contracted our startup company, 5X-if-else, to create an intuitive library management system by the end of Q4 2023.
 The library management system must incorporate object-oriented programming concepts, Java’s Graphical User Interface (GUI) capabilities, and exception handling.